How to Request Funeral or Bereavement Leave: Examples for 2026

 Mention coverage only briefly

-A short handover line can help your manager plan, but this is not the moment for a full project report.
-Keep the work update simple.
+A short handover line helps your manager plan, but this is not the time for a full project report.
+Keep your work update brief and focused.

 See how it sounds

-I have updated [Colleague Name] on [urgent task] and will send a short note on anything that may need attention while I am away.
+I have updated [Colleague Name] on [urgent task] and will send a short note about anything that may need attention while I am away.

 Ask HR what they need

-If policy or documentation applies, let HR tell you what is required.
-Avoid promising documents you do not yet have during the first days of bereavement.
+If your workplace requires documentation, let HR guide you on what is needed.
+Avoid promising documents you do not yet have, especially in the early days of bereavement.

 See a natural close

-If documentation is required, please let me know what is needed and when it should be provided.
+If documentation is needed, please let me know what is required and when it should be provided.

 What HR Notices First in a Funeral Leave Request